pivotal/blog/content/post/Create_Regression_Tests_for_Greenplum_Database.md

 - regtest_2.out
 - regtest_3.out

-The regression test will compare the output against all available answer files, and as long as it matches one of the files, the test will pass.
+The regression test tool will run the test, and compare the output against all available answer files.
+If one answer file matches, the test will pass.

 ### Ignoring parts of the test